rocky/python-control-flow/README.rst

-I've used some routines from Romain Gaucher's equip as a starting point. shequip is (c) 2014 by Romain Gaucher
+I've used some routines from Romain Gaucher's equip as a starting point. equip is (c) 2014 by Romain Gaucher